DemonRevoked/TheDigitalHeist/challenges/sc-02-resetpass/STUDENT_WALKTHROUGH.md

 ### Issue: "/mint/flag returns Invalid key"
 **Solution:**
-- Make sure you're using the exact KEY returned by `/mint/key` from YOUR session
+- Make sure you're using the exact KEY returned by `/mint/key`
-- Ensure you're using the same browser/session cookies when accessing `/mint/flag`
-- Keys are session-specific - you cannot use someone else's key
+- Ensure the `KEY` (or `KEY_FILE`) environment variable is set correctly for the deployment

 ---